Automation: How the Past is Shaping Our Future

 GM wanted a faster, safer way to get cars off of the conveyor belt and onto the roads.
 So rather than rely on humans to move a ton of steel through the factory floor, a machine did the heavy lifting.
 And rather than putting humans out of work, it fostered a new era of growth thanks to the productivity automation afforded.

-Think of the ways that automation can improve processes in recruitment and it becomes clear why, like other industries before it, the field is destined for an automated transformation.
+Think of the ways that automation can improve processes in staffing and recruiting and it becomes clear why, like other industries before it, the field is destined for an automated transformation.

 Imagine doing away with: